 Money sent to scammers is lost and can never be recovered.
 This is true 99% of the time.

 Even if the scammer is arrested, their property is usually seized by the local police or government.
-So in the case of African scammers, it is just gone.
+So in the case of most scammers, even if recovered it is still gone.

 In the case of Latin American scammers, the probability of recovery is close to zero, even if you obtain an arrest.
 However, you can use the same approach as with Philippines scammers.
-Latin American police are not great, but in some countries they will act.
+Latin American police are not great, but in some countries, they will act.

 We know that many victims give away their last cent on the scammer, and are desperate to recover their money.

 Money Recovery & Investigating Scams

 Unfortunately, most of the time money recovery is impossible.
 Of all the arrests we have helped come to pass, only once were any monies recovered, and this was from a scammer in the U.S. – but all victims have a right to restitution if they participate in a trial of a scammer going to court in the United States.

 Scammers know who victims are.
 They maintain lists and databases.
 They sell information to other scammers.